Occupy Pedophilia

-Occupy Pedophilia (Оккупай-педофиляй) was a far-right Russian anti-gay hate group active throughout the 2010s.
+Occupy Pedophilia (Оккупай-педофиляй) was a far-right Russian anti-pedophilia group active throughout the 2010s.
 The group was founded by Russian neo-Nazi Maxim Martsinkevich.
-Human Rights Watch described Occupy Pedophilia as "a loosely organized network of homophobic vigilantes that calls itself a 'social movement.
-The group engaged in violence against LGBT people.

 Activities

 The group attracted attention by filming its attacks on gay men and some other victims and distributing the videos on the Internet.
 Victims were lured to private apartments by members of the group posing as LGBT people interested in romantic relationships.
 Some of the victims had their heads shaved and were forced to simulate oral sex.
-Although the victims were purported to be "pedophiles", in reality they were homosexual men.
-According to Buzzfeed News, the group has inspired other vigilantes to emulate its tactics.

 According to an editorial in the academic journal Ethnoscripts, "Occupy Pedophilia" attacks began in Moscow and spread to Novosibirsk.
 Their activities reached a peak in 2013, at the time that the Russian gay propaganda law was passed.
 In 2014, Human Rights Watch reported that Occupy Pedophilia is the most prominent of a variety of Russian vigilante groups which commit violent attacks against LGBT people and post videos online, a phenomenon which began in late 2012.
 In 3 out of 114 videos analyzed, heterosexual men seeking sex with underage girls were also targeted.

 According to the group's website, it has chapters in 22 cities in Russia and Ukraine, including St. Petersburg, Krasnodar, Kaliningrad, Ufa, Ryazan, Rostov-on-Don, Tula, Cheboksary, Perm, Orenburg, Omsk, Yoshkar-Ola, Veliky Novgorod, Pskov, Kazan, Samara, Magnitogorsk, Belgorod, and Kamensk-Uralsky.
 Other branches of the organization are listed on VKontakte but not on the organization's website.
 The most active chapters according to HRW include Krasnodar and St. Petersburg.
 By 3 December 2014, the group's main VKontakte page had more than 90,000 subscribers.
 In 2013, the group reached international notoriety when they targeted and subjected a 20 year old South African exchange student at Belgorod Technological University to homophobic abuse.

 Occupy Pedophilia is profiled in Ben Steele's 2014 documentary Hunted: The War Against Gays in Russia, along with the similar group Parents of Russia.
 Steele filmed the group's planning sessions and physical attacks.
 Maxim Martsinkevich, the group's leader, was sentenced to more than five years in prison for incitement to ethnic or racial hatred unrelated to the anti-gay attacks, but his sentence was cut to three years on appeal in 2014.

 Human Rights Watch reports that "The impact on victims of Occupy Pedophilia-style attacks can be severe."
 Some victims suffered broken bones and other serious injuries.
 Others developed depression or anxiety as a result of the attacks or stayed at home due to fear of attacks.

 On 16 September 2020, Martsinkevich was found dead in a pre-trial detention centre in the Chelyabinsk region.